Batman: Caped Crusader: Development

 Warner Bros.
-Animation approached longtime DC Comics producer Bruce Timm with the idea of producing a revival of Batman: The Animated Series (1992–1995) set after the events of The New Batman Adventures (1997–1999), but Timm refused to develop a Batman show that was a continuation to The Animated Series, as if he were to revive a DC Animated Universe (DCAU) show, that would be Justice League (2001–2006) due to his feelings more could have been done there, but Warner wasn't interested in reviving that show.
+Animation approached longtime DC Comics producer Bruce Timm with the idea of producing a revival of Batman: The Animated Series (1992–1995) set after the events of The New Batman Adventures (1997–1999), but Timm refused to develop a Batman show that was a continuation to The Animated Series, as if he were to revive a DC Animated Universe (DCAU) show, that would be Justice League (2001–2004) due to his feelings more could have been done there, but Warner wasn't interested in reviving that show.
 However, after a discussion with James Tucker regarding the offer, Timm recalled several ideas he had for The Animated Series that he was unable to do due to the target audience, particularly having "more of a pulp, serial, mystery, film noir" depiction of the character, inspiring him to develop a new series based on those ideas.
 Timm, who decided to work with Tucker on the new series, was later informed by Warner Bros.
 Animation that J. J. Abrams and The Batman director Matt Reeves were interested to work with him on a new show, after which Timm pitched them his ideas for the new series, which impressed Reeves and Abrams, who decided to work on the series.

-In May 2021, It was announced that a new Batman animated series developed by Reeves, Abrams, and Timm, titled Batman: Caped Crusader, would premiere on Cartoon Network and HBO Max.
+In May 2021, it was announced that a new Batman animated series developed by Reeves, Abrams, and Timm, titled Batman: Caped Crusader, would premiere on Cartoon Network and HBO Max.
 Timm serves as showrunner on the series, with the first season consisting of ten episodes.
 In January 2022, comic book author Ed Brubaker has been announced to be serving as head writer and executive producer for the series; Brubaker agreed to work on the series due to his love for Batman: The Animated Series, and originally approached Timm to work on the show as a freelance writer, thinking the writers' room was already hired.
 Timm instead hired him as head writer.
-Additional executive producers include Tucker, Daniel Pipski, Rachel Rusch Rich and Sam Register.
+Additional executive producers include Tucker, Daniel Pipski, Rachel Rusch Rich, and Sam Register.

 In August 2022, it was reported that the series would no longer be moving forward on HBO Max as part of the service's original programming, but would continue production while being shopped to another network, with Apple TV+, Hulu, and Netflix reportedly interested in the series.
 In September 2022, the series officially began being shopped around to networks with Netflix, Amazon Prime Video, and Apple TV+ being the big contenders.
 In March 2023, it was announced that Amazon would serve as the new distributor of the series and had renewed it for a second season.
-Brubaker was unable to return for season 2 due to the 2023 Writers Guild of America strike and scheduling issues, while Tucker was mentioned as a showrunner for the season.
+Brubaker was unable to return for season 2 due to the 2023 Writers Guild of America strike and scheduling issues; Geoffrey Thorne took over as head writer for the season.
+In May 2025, Tucker was mentioned as serving as showrunner for the season, alongside Timm.